tararauzumaki/uits-simulation-and-modelling-lab/README.md

-# uits-simulation-and-modelling-lab
+# UITS Simulation And Modelling Lab
-Repository for the lab work and assignment for Simulation and Modeling Lab (CSE 413)
+Repository for the lab work and assignment for Simulation and Modeling Lab (CSE 413).

 Name: Tanvir Rana Rabbi
 ID: 2215151048